-With reference to the European Defence Industrial Development Program (EDIDP), Leonardo is involved in the 2 direct award projects: MALE RPAS (Medium Altitude Long Endurance Remotely Piloted Aircraft System) and European Secure Software-defined Radio (ESSOR) and has submitted project proposals in response to almost all the other calls issued for 2019.
+With reference to the EDIDP, Leonardo is involved in the 2 direct award projects, MALE RPAS (Medium Altitude Long Endurance Remotely Piloted Aircraft System) and European Secure SOftware-defined Radio (ESSOR), and has submitted project proposals in response to almost all the other calls issued for 2019.

-Within the scope of PESCO, 43 cooperative projects have been approved by the Council, some of which involve the development of new military systems, with the involvement of the Defence industry.
+Within the scope of PESCO, 43 cooperative projects have been approved by the Council of the European Union, some of which involve the development of new military systems, with the involvement of the Defence industry.